 So in this post, we will look at what on-page SEO actually is, why it matters so much, and ten of what we feel are the most important on-page SEO considerations for website success in 2020.

 What Is On-Page SEO?

 On-page SEO (also known as on-site) refers to the practice of optimizing your web pages or blog posts to improve search engine rank in Google and boost organic traffic.
-It’s not just about publishing relevant, quality content, on-page SEO also includes optimizing headlines, HTML tags (title, meta, and header), and images.
-Its also about making sure your website has a good level of expertise, authority, and trust.
+It’s not just about publishing relevant, quality content.
+It’s also about making sure your website has a good level of expertise, authority, and trust.
+On-page SEO also includes optimizing headlines, HTML tags (title, meta, and header), and images.

 It takes into account over 200 aspects of the webpage that, when added together, will improve your website’s visibility in the search results and allow your target keywords to rank higher.

 On-page SEO is crucial because it allows search engines to understand your website and its content and identify relevant to a searcher’s query.
 As search engines become more and more sophisticated, there is a greater focus on relevance and semantics in search engine results pages (known as SERPs).

 Google is now better at understanding what users are searching for when they type a query and deliver search results that meet user intent.
 Its algorithm is ever-evolving, and this is where an experienced SEO comes in and constantly follows these changes.

 Adapting to these algorithm updates is essential, and you can do it by making sure that your website and its content, both what is visible to users on your webpages and also elements that are only visible to search engines like HTML tags, structured data etc. are always well-optimized and up to date.
 If you put your effort and budget into on-page strategies, you’ll see a boost in traffic and a rise in your search presence, together with a focused off-page strategy.